tvdboom/ATOM/docs_sources/user_guide.md

 **Removing features with multi-collinearity**

-Two features that are highly correlated are redundant.
-Two will not contribute more than only one of them.
-[FeatureSelector](API/feature_engineering/feature_selector.md) will remove one of two features that have a Pearson correlation coefficient larger than `max_correlation`.
-The default option is to remove one of 2 equal columns.
+Two features that are highly correlated are redundant, i.e. two will not contribute more to the model than only one of them.
+[FeatureSelector](API/feature_engineering/feature_selector.md) will a features that have a Pearson correlation coefficient larger  than `max_correlation` with another feature.
+A correlation of 1 means the two columns are equal.
 A dataframe of the removed features and their correlation values can be accessed through the `collinear` attribute.

 <br><br>
 # Model fitting and evaluation
 ------------------------------

+A couple of things to take into account:

+* The metric implementation follows [sklearn's API](https://scikit-learn.org/stable/modules/model_evaluation.html#common-cases-predefined-values).
+  This means that the implementation always tries to maximize the scorer, i.e. loss functions will be made negative.
+* If an exception is encountered while fitting a model, the pipeline will automatically jump to the next model and save the exception in the `errors` attribute.
+* When showing the final results, a `!!` indicates the highest score and a `~` indicates that the model is possibly overfitting (training set has a score at least 20% higher than the test set).
+* The winning model subclass will be attached to the `winner` attribute.

+1. The optimal hyperparameters are selected using a Bayesian Optimization (BO) algorithm.
+The resulting score of each step of the BO is either computed by cross-validation on the complete training set or by randomly splitting the training set every iteration into a (sub) training set and a validation set.
+This process can create some data leakage but ensures a maximal use of the provided data.
+The test set, however, does not contain any leakage and will be used to determine the final score of every model.
+ Note that, if the dataset is relatively small, the best score on the BO can consistently be lower than the final score on the test set (despite the leakage) due to the considerable fewer instances on which it is trained.
+<div></div>

+2. Once the best hyperparameters are found, the model is trained again, now using the complete training set.
+After this, predictions are made on the test set.
+<div></div>

+3. You can choose to evaluate the robustness of each model's applying a bagging algorithm, i.e. the model will be trained multiple times on a bootstrapped training set, returning a distribution of its performance on the test set.

 <br>

-### Multi-metric runs
+### Metric

 <br>